 You may have been in the hospital because you have atrial fibrillation.
-When you have atrial fibrillation, your heart beats in an irregular way, usually faster than normal.
-You may have also developed this problem while you were in the hospital for a heart attack, heart surgery, or other illness such as pneumonia.
+This condition occurs when your heart beats faster than normal or in an irregular way.
+You may have developed this problem while you were in the hospital for a heart attack, heart surgery, or other illness such as pneumonia.

-You may have been given medicines to change your heartbeat or to slow it down.
+You may have been given medicines to change your heartbeat or slow it down.
 Some are:

 Have all of your prescriptions filled before you go home.
-You should take your drugs the way your doctor and nurse have told you to.
+You should take your medicines the way your doctor and nurse have told you to.

-You may be taking aspirin or clopidogrel (Plavix), warfarin (Coumadin), heparin, or another blood thinner to help keep your blood from clotting.
+You may be taking aspirin or clopidogrel (Plavix), warfarin (Coumadin), heparin, or another blood thinner (such asApixiban (Eliguis), Rivaroxaban (Xarelto), Babigatran (Praxa) to help keep your blood from clotting.

 If you are taking warfarin: